 Micropollutants are biological or chemical contaminants that make their way into ground and surface waters in trace quantities (at or below the microgram per liter level) as a result of human activities.
-These contaminants include a myriad of natural and synthetic organic compounds, many of which are labeled as “emerging” largely due to traditionally being unmonitored or unregulated in environmental samples.
+These contaminants include a myriad of natural and synthetic organic compounds, many of which are labeled as “emerging” largely due to traditionally being unmonitored or unregulated in environmental samples but have become of public health concern in recent years.
 The manufacturing, use, and subsequent disposal of chemical substances including pharmaceuticals and personal care products (PPCPs), industrial chemicals (including per- and polyfluoroalkyl substances (PFAS)), cleaning detergents, steroid hormones, and pesticides, has led to their detection in treated water and in wastewater effluents.
-Similarly, heavy metals, such as lead (Pb), arsenic (As), cadmium (Cd), chromium (Cr), and others, have been found in the environments of children and in drinking water across the US.
-Source waters can also be contaminated with micropollutants that are biological in nature, such as viruses (see here and here) and protozoa, mycoplasms, and bacteria.
-Due to the potential of these contaminants to cause health, economic, and environmental impacts, they have become an issue of growing public concern.
+Similarly, our heavy reliance on the use of plastic products have led to the contamination of water bodies with microplastics.
+Source waters can also be contaminated with micropollutants that are biological in nature, such as viruses and bacteria.
+In certain instances, chemicals are added to source water to render the final drinking water product safe for consumption, but creating in the process undesired chemicals, namely disinfection by-products (DBPs).
+Due to the potential of these contaminants (and many more) to cause health, economic, and environmental impacts, they have become an issue of national and global concern.
 WRI is involved in conducting and funding research into the source, transport, and fate of micropollutants with the main focus on NYS water systems.

-Determine the degree of success of conventional water and wastewater treatment plants in removing micropollutants.
+- Determine the degree of success of conventional water and wastewater treatment plants in the removal of micropollutants.

-Create research summaries to effectively communicate the findings of WRI work to local communities, municipalities, and state and local government agencies.
-This can be in the form of resource lists (e.g., see here), fact sheets (e.g., see here), and short communications (e.g., see here).
+- Create research summaries to effectively communicate the findings of WRI to local communities, municipalities, and state and local government agencies.
+This can be in the form of resource lists (see example here), fact sheets (see examples here and here), and short communications (see example here).

-- Synthesize the research findings on micropollutants in NYS to create an ArcGIS StoryMap (see examples here, and here) that can be presented to the staff of state and federal agencies.
-This can be used to: 1) create an effective means of outreach on topics of great concern (e.g., lead, PFAS, and 1,4-dioxane in water) to stakeholders; 2) justify the potential upgrade of aging water and wastewater treatment plants across the state; and 3) incentivize agricultural and industrial businesses to move towards environmentally sustainable management practices.
+- Synthesize the research findings to create ArcGIS StoryMaps (see examples here, and here) that can be shared with the staff of state and federal agencies.
+StoryMaps can be used to: 1) create an effective means of outreach on topics of great concern (e.g., lead, PFAS, and 1,4-dioxane in water) to stakeholders; and 2) shed the light on crucial water quality issues that face underprivileged and underserved communities; and 3) justify the potential upgrade of aging water and wastewater infrastructure across the state.